 “Is the true patriot one who is committed to supporting and preferring the actions of his country simply because they are the actions of his country?
 Or is a real patriot one who loves his country because he loves the common project her citizens pursue?”

 It seems strange that we would encourage love of our family, our alma mater, our community or our favorite sports team, but not love of country.
 As the Bible teaches that we are to give honor where honor is due, this does indeed include our country.
 How far should Christians go in loving their country?
 When does patriotism turn into nationalism?
 What is the difference?

 Exhibiting love and loyalty for one’s country is to give preference to that country above other countries.
-A patriot will sacrifice for their country and seek the good of it.
+A patriot will sacrifice for his country and seek its own good.